mimoo/fromager/README.md

 # Fromager

-Fromager helps you format your codebase.
+Fromager helps you format your codebase by enforcing a common configuration (ocamlformat version, files and directories to ignore).

 ## Installation & Usage